simgrid/simgrid/docs/source/community.rst

 In order to speed up the state comparison an idea was to create a hash of the state.
 Only states with the same hash would need to be compared using the state comparison algorithm.
-Some information should not be inclueded in the hash in order to avoid considering different states which would otherwise would have been considered equal.
+Some information should not be included in the hash in order to avoid considering different states which would otherwise would have been considered equal.